About Beverly Gandara

 2018 Florida Book Festival's Honorable Mention

 Her next novel, Soaring in Silence inspired by Unprotected Witness, a screenplay co-written with Jack Knight is about a young recently handicapped married woman who by her own resourcefulness and the wonders of the Internet overcomes her struggle against the unwanted sexual advances of a dangerous retiree with a buried criminal past.
-Her next book is a compilation of interviews of fascinating working women.
+Her next book is a compilation of interviews with fascinating working women.

 She resides in the southeast with her husband, Armand whose experiences inspired Concrete Wings.